yujiri8/yujiri.xyz/software/pythontut1.md

 ## What's with this "prompt"?

-When you open IDLE, you'll probably see a window that shows a message about the Python version and stuff and then a line starting with `>>>`.
 In most languages, to write a program, you have to save the source code to a file and then execute the file.
 But Python also features an interactive mode, where you can type instructions one by one and see them executed as you enter them.
+This is called the interactive prompt, the Python shell, or the REPL (read-evaluate-print loop).
+Please follow along with this for now by starting IDLE or the appropriate Python command.

-The `>>>` is the "prompt", which just means it's waiting for you to enter code.
+When you open IDLE (or start Python from the command line), you'll probably see a message about the Python version and stuff and then a line starting with `>>>`.
+The `>>>` means it's waiting for you to enter code.
 The result of each command you type is displayed on the next line without the `>>>`.
-You might also hear this called the Python "shell" or REPL (read-evaluate-print loop).
+The `>>>` is called a "prompt" (I know it's confusing because that word refers to both this symbol and the Python shell).

 To write a saved program in IDLE, you can go to File -> New File in the top menu, and then when you run it with Run -> Run Module, the output will show up in the prompt window.
 But I highly recommend sticking with the interactive prompt at first.
 It's awesome.